Last Updated on

 It can easily take a couple of hours to walk through this Forbidden City, which is a must-visit for anyone coming to Hue.

 #4 Relax at a remote beach

 As mentioned above, beaches are a great way to relax from the chaos of the cities.
 Vietnam has a lot of great beaches, some popular with tourists, some remote enough to give you privacy.

 We stayed at Jungle Beach, a basic but lovely resort with its own private beach.
 For a couple of days, our biggest worry was which hammock to relax in.

 When choosing your beach, ask about bioluminescence.
 In some places, when you go swimming at night, you can see plankton light up as you move around in the water.
-It is a truly beautiful natural phenomena.
+It is a truly beautiful natural phenomenon.

 #5 Sample Vietnamnese food

 Vietnam is internationally renowned for its great food and coming here, you will have the chance to sample many great dishes.
-From local specialties, like the Hue cakes you can see above, to pho, Vietnam’s national dish, you will never run out of things to eat.
+From local specialities, like the Hue cakes you can see above, to pho, Vietnam’s national dish, you will never run out of things to eat.

 #6 Explore Marble Mountain